 Having an essential medicines list can result in higher quality of care, better management and use of medicines and more cost-effective use of resources .
 In countries where essential medicines policies have been implemented to coordinate long-term interventions at multiple levels of their health systems, a reduction in antibiotic use has been shown.
-Merely making people aware of which drugs are on the list does not seem to make an impact.
-However, by bringing order to drug procurement and ensuring that only those drugs that are useful in a country are included in reimbursement schemes, the use of medicines can be improved in the public and private sectors .
+By bringing order to drug procurement and ensuring that only those drugs that are useful in a country are included in reimbursement schemes, the use of medicines can be improved in the public and private sectors .

 Improving logistics and supply chain management